French Riviera Beyond Nice: Hidden Coastal Towns Worth Visiting

 A Fortified Hilltop Village

-When I first visited Saint-Paul-de-Vence, I was struck by how different it felt from the coastal towns.
-It’s perched on a hill, a few kilometers inland, and completely encircled by old stone walls.
-Walking through the main gate feels like stepping back in time.
-The village is built on an elliptical shape, with a single main street winding through its center.
-It’s a place that immediately makes you want to slow down and just soak it all in.
-The views from the ramparts are pretty spectacular, stretching out over the countryside.
-It’s a bit of a climb to get around, with steep, cobbled streets, so comfortable shoes are a must.
+When I first visited Saint-Paul-de-Vence, I remember it felt kinda different from the coastal towns.
+It’s perched on a hill, just a few kilometers inland and like completely wrapped in old stone walls.
+Walking through the main gate is pretty much like stepping back in time, but in a quiet, strange way.
+The village itself sort of forms an ellipsis shape, with one main street that winds through the middle, and everything seems to follow that curve.
+Honestly it’s the kind of place that immediately makes you slow your pace down and just absorb it, no rushing, no checking the time too much.
+The views from the ramparts are really spectacular, you can look out over the countryside for ages.
+Also, it’s a bit of a climb to get around, steep cobbled streets everywhere, so comfortable shoes are basically necessary.

 The Town of Artists and Studios